 As one year ends and another begins, most of us are reflecting on the last year of our lives.
 Where we've been, how we got there, and where we're going.
 One can also marvel over the many ingenious inventions that have come from the human mind.
 We make history, we learn from it and we evolve, and move forward as a society.

-I often wonder where things we interact with every day originated, who invented them and what their originial intent was.
+I often wonder where things we interact with every day originated, who invented them and what their original intent was.

-And, while we don't think about perimeters, and boundaries as structural elements on a daily basis, they are a part of all of our lives on a concious and subconcious level.
+And, while we don't think about perimeters, and boundaries as structural elements on a daily basis, they are a part of all of our lives on a conscious and subconscious level.
 Anyone who has lived in the past several hundred years has gone through their entire lives in their presence.
-From the emotional tearing down of the Berlin Wall, the sheer visual impact of the Great Wall of China to the boundaries of our country's borders peremiter fences have played a major role in implicative communication throughout human history.
+From the emotional tearing down of the Berlin Wall, the sheer visual impact of the Great Wall of China to the boundaries of our country's borders perimeter fences have played a major role in implicative communication throughout human history.

 So where did the fence come from?